jberenike/jberenike.github.io/workshops.md

 8:35-8:55 AM
 ## Sorry, I have Digitized my Scholarship.
-A Short Introduction into Computer-Based Literary
+A Short Introduction into Computer-Based Literary Studies
 Gerhard Lauer

 The talk will address three main issues of digital text analysis in literary studies: the need for formalization, the main computer-based methods, and the basic resources.
 In a first step, the talk explains the necessity and method of translating cultural objects (like texts) into computational corpora.
 Secondly, chief methods of text analysis, from word counting to sentiment analysis, are introduced.
 And thirdly, I will introduce hands-on examples of textual analysis using principled collections of digitized texts.